 I made soup yesterday.
 Aaaaaaaaand it actually turned out delicious.
 Like surprisingly tasty!
 It’s definitely my new favourite soup, which doesn’t come as a surprise, because it’s built on the idea of my previous favourite soup combined with this one, which is a variation of Nigella Lawson’s Chowder with Asian Flavours.
 Anyway the idea is to add Thai/Asian flavours to my already dearly loved sweet potato soup.
 Try it, honestly it’s probably my favourite recipe on here so far!
 The recipe is for 3-4 people.

 ♠ Peel one large (or two regular) sweet potato(s) and cut it in little cubes (like 1cm x 1cm roughly)

 ♠ Marinate them in a little olive oil, cayenne pepper, and salt (don’t go crazy with the spices though, there’ll be plenty of other flavours in the soup!)

-♠ Spread the cubes evenly on a baking tray and bake for 20-30min (until they’re slightly crispy on the outside and wonderfully soft inside).
+♠ Spread the cubes evenly on a baking tray and bake until they’re cooked throughout (slightly crispy on the outside and wonderfully soft inside, around 20-30 minutes, but depends entirely on your oven).
 Whilst this is happening, get on with the base of your soup:

 ♠ Bring 1.25l of vegetable stock to the boil in a big saucepan